CompVis/stable-diffusion/README.md

    generating images in your browser.

-3. Support for img2img in which you provide a seed image to guide the image creation. (inpainting & masking coming soon)
+3. Support for img2img in which you provide a seed image to guide the image creation

+4. Preliminary inpainting support.

-4. A notebook for running the code on Google Colab.
+5. A notebook for running the code on Google Colab.

-5. Upscaling and face fixing using the optional ESRGAN and GFPGAN packages.
+6. Upscaling and face fixing using the optional ESRGAN and GFPGAN packages.

-6. Weighted subprompts for prompt tuning.
+7. Weighted subprompts for prompt tuning.

-7. [Image variations](VARIATIONS.md) which allow you to systematically generate variations of an image you like and combine two or more images together to combine the best features of both.
+8. [Image variations](VARIATIONS.md) which allow you to systematically generate variations of an image you like and combine two or more images together to combine the best features of both.

-8. Textual inversion for customization of the prompt language and images.
+9. Textual inversion for customization of the prompt language and images.

-8. ...and more!
+10. ...and more!

 This fork is rapidly evolving, so use the Issues panel to report bugs and make feature requests, and check back periodically for